gibsramen/qupid/README.md

 print(len(results[0].cases), len(results[0].controls))
 ```

-qupid provides a convenience method to convert a `CaseMatchCollection` object into a pandas DataFrame.
+Qupid provides a convenience method to convert a `CaseMatchCollection` object into a pandas DataFrame.
 The DataFrame index corresponds to the cases, while each column represents a distinct set of matching controls.
 The value in a cell represents a matching control to the row's case.